umarhassan-mitodl/11.301j-fall-2016/content/pages/readings.md

 Case Study: Green Development
 {{< tdclose >}}{{< tdopen >}}

-Walker, Jonce. "[Biophilic Urban Acupuncture: The Importance of Biophilia in Urban Places](https://www.terrapinbrightgreen.com/blog/2015/10/biophilic-urban-acupuncture-biophilia-in-urban-places/)." *The Blog*.
+Walker, Jonce. "{{% resource_link "88fe7bda-cb54-49ff-9baf-d68fa03e653e" "Biophilic Urban Acupuncture: The Importance of Biophilia in Urban Places" %}}." *The Blog*.
 Terrapin Bright Green.
 October 21, 2015.

-Gochman, Sam. "[Seeking Parks, Plazas, and Spaces: The Allure of Biophilia in Cities](http://www.terrapinbrightgreen.com/wp-content/uploads/2016/06/seeking_parks_plazas_spaces_2MB.pdf) (PDF-2 MB)."
+Gochman, Sam. "{{% resource_link "98203356-7354-4bde-bbf0-b66e627f4d14" "Seeking Parks, Plazas, and Spaces: The Allure of Biophilia in Cities" %}} (PDF-2 MB)."
 Terrapin Bright Green.
 June 2016.

 Fishman, Robert.
 "Beyond Sprawl: The New American Metropolis" in Boelling, Lars and Thomas Sieverts, eds. *In the Middle of the Edge: From the Suburb to Sprawl to the Regional City*.
 Wuppertal, Germany: Mueller and Busmann, 2004.